 Having been somewhat nomadic for a couple of years after leaving John Leggott College in 2011, and then spending a year at Brumby Engineering College, in 2013 the society moved to its current home at Outwood Academy, Foxhills.
 Unfortunately, these changes of venue resulted in a fall off of membership (and inevitably our income) from over 170 members to a low of just under 90.
 We were very grateful to those members who were generous with their donations at this difficult time financially, as their assistance enabled us to continue to book top quality performers.

 For our 2017 – 2018 season we focused on engaging some of the top young talent from the BBC Young Musician of the Year Awards.
 We were enchanted by the musicality of pianist Martin Bartlett, thrilled with Jess Gillam’s versatility on the saxophone and had our first ‘sell out’ concert for several years with the cellist, Sheku Kanneh-Mason with his talented sister, Isata on the piano.
 Sheku was the BBC Young Musician of the Year, and had seen his first CD rise to the top of the album charts shortly before his visit.
 Scunthorpe and North Lincolnshire Concert Society obviously set a trend that year as Martin was invited to compete in the prestigious Van Cliburn Competition in Texas, Jess featured in the last night of the Proms and Sheku was invited to perform at the wedding of HRH Prince Harry and Megan Markle shortly after performing for us!
-This current season we welcomed Florian Mitrea, whose first CD, Following the River, went on to be voted the best new CD by listeners to Romanian Radio, and a few of his North Lincolnshire fans!
+Last season (2018) we welcomed Florian Mitrea, whose first CD, Following the River, went on to be voted the best new CD by listeners to Romanian Radio, and a few of his North Lincolnshire fans!